 As a meditation teacher, many parents ask for my advice on the best meditation apps for kids.
 And also for my picks of kids yoga apps.

 Meditation is important for kids.
 With meditation, kids can relax and find happiness.
 Studies show that meditation helps kids to relax, stop feeling stressed, improve their focus and more.

 While it is true that meditation apps do not work as well as traditional meditation, they are good for kids.
 Kids want simple solutions that are fun.
 And most kids like being on their phones anyway.
-Hence why meditation apps are a good idea for kids.
+Hence why meditation apps are a good idea for children.